 The Trust only held small fundraising events during the year.
 The Trust does not work with professional fundraisers or companies who carry out fundraising on its behalf.
 During the year no complaints or issues have arisen as a result of the fundraising events.
 All fundraising undertaken during the year was monitored by the Trustees.

 Plans for Future Periods

-The Trust's key objectives for 2022-23 are to continue the development and progress of the Trust.
-The Trust Improvement Plan includes:
+The Trust's key objectives for 2023-24 are to continue the development and progress of the Trust.
+The combined schools in the Trust Improvement Plan includes: